 Where we hold funds on the client's behalf for any reason and you owe us money in any matter, we reserve the right to use such funds in settlement.

-Funds held in our general client account at Barclays Bank Plc are covered by the UK's statutory scheme known as the Financial Services Compensation Scheme (the `FSCS') which guarantees up to a maximum of £85,000 per person per authorised bank.
-(If you also hold funds in Barclays Bank PLC personally, the guarantee will still only be for a total of £85,000.)
+Funds held in our general client account at Lloyds Bank PLC are covered by the UK's statutory scheme known as the Financial Services Compensation Scheme (the `FSCS') which guarantees up to a maximum of £85,000 per person per authorised bank.
+(If you also hold funds in Lloyds Bank PLC personally, the guarantee will still only be for a total of £85,000.)
 Any balance of funds in excess of £85,000 is at risk in the event of the bank's insolvency.

 Unless the law, practice or professional rules say otherwise, we will not be liable for the loss of client funds.